RedRoxProjects/GitHub-Intro/README.md

 # GitHub-Intro
 This is a repo containing a pdf document of my slide deck for the .git intro workshop - thanks to [@nicktikhonov](http://github.com/nicktikhonov) for the material (you're a total legend!)
 Feel free to download or view this in the browser by clicking the pdf file :octocat: :sparkles:

-Update DECEMBER 2017: I have added different versions of the slides based on where they were presented feel free to view any version but for a general overview view the OG version. :two-hearts:
+Update DECEMBER 2017: I have added different versions of the slides based on where they were presented feel free to view any version but for a general overview view the OG version. :two_hearts:

 # This will take you through the basic concepts of .git repositories